How do I protect my property against wildfire?

 Do defensible space regulations apply to my property?

-Under local enforcement, yards are usually inspected in the spring, at the start of fire season, with compliance required by early summer.
+Under local enforcement, yards are usually inspected in the spring, at the start of spring, and through the summer.

 First, learn your property’s wildland fire risk on CalFire’s interactive fire risk map.
 It shows each address’ fire risk zone.